 At primary school we did a similar exercise thirty odd years ago in Britain.
 Each pupil used a map of the world where coloured threads connected London to the various places where their families’ food originated.

-The ‘imported’ 10% are mostly herbs and spices.
-Some we grow here.
-Others, like sage, we can’t successfully grow.
-And you can go too far.
+You can also go too far.
 Indonesia is the world centre of clove production.
-I’d rather do without than plant one of these tropical forest trees at home in an attempt to shave one minor item off my larder’s footprint.
+I’d rather buy them in a fruit shop or do without than plant one of these large, thirsty evergreen tropical trees in a subtropical garden in an attempt to shave one minor item off my larder’s footprint.
+A line has to be drawn somewhere.

-What we’ve already done:
+What I’ve already done:

 - Curiously enough San Remo pasta spirals and fettucine are Australian grown, but its lasagne sheets come from Sri Lanka.
 Checking labels is worthwhile.
-Tinned, dried or bottled food, shipped by sea, has long been known to be economical in its use of space and petrol.
-Assessing food miles started in Britain during the food and oil shortages of World War II.
+Tinned, dried or bottled food, shipped by sea, has long been known to be economical in its use of space and petrol; Assessing food miles started in Britain during the food and oil shortages of World War II;

 Suggestions for improving our larders’ ecological footprint are welcome.

-Have a rummage through our larder here –larder footprint
+Have a rummage through our larder here – larder footprint

 Jerry Coleby-Williams